 The mission of the Office of Science, Technology & Innovation (OSTI) at the North Carolina Department of Commerce is to improve the economic well-being and quality of life of all North Carolinians through advancing science, technology, and innovation.
-The North Carolina STEM Policy Fellow previously assisted the OSTI with advancing science, technology, and innovation through targeted programmatic activities and through the development of policy suggestions.
-The fellow may also have the opportunity to engage with the Board for Science, Technology and Innovation (BSTI).
-The BSTI is a 25-member appointed Board that delivers policy suggestions on science, technology, and innovation to the NC Governor and General Assembly.
+To achieve this mission, the Office develops and administers policies and programs that accelerate both the development of next-generation technology companies and the adoption of technology across existing industry.
+The North Carolina STEM Policy Fellow will advance the OSTI's mission by managing and advocating for its grant program, the One North Carolina Small Business Program, develop and execute targeted, programmatic activities to advance technology and business creation, and formulate policy suggestions on science and technology.
+The fellow will engage with the Board for Science, Technology and Innovation, a 25-member appointed Board that delivers policy suggestions on science to the NC Governor and General Assembly.